25 Hidden Culinary Gems: A Foodie’s Dream

 Young female student eating pizza on the break near the university in Bologna city in Italy

-In the heart of Northern Italy is Bologna, once an Etruscan city and now a foodie destination that proudly shows off its ancient roots with historical markets like the Quadrilatero Old Market that has served the city since the Middle Ages.
+In the heart of Northern Italy is Bologna, once an Etruscan city and now a foodie destination that proudly shows off its ancient roots with historical markets like the Quadrilatero Old Market that has served the town since the Middle Ages.
 Foodies can get hands-on experience making pasta or tiramisu with classes at the Culinary Institute of Bologna or even dine at one of the 29 Michelin-star restaurants in town.
-Visitors to Bologna can also visit a nearby winery to enjoy another layer of flavors in this tasty Italian town that is the capital of Emilia Romagna, also known as Italy’s Food Valley.
+Visitors to Bologna can also visit a nearby winery to enjoy another layer of flavors in this tasty Italian town, the capital of Emilia Romagna, also known as Italy’s Food Valley.

 4. Charleston, South Carolina